Prince Rostislav Romanov (born 1985): Birth and family

 Prince Rostislav Rostislavovich was born in Lake Forest, Illinois, the eldest son and second child of Prince Rostislav Rostislavovich and his second wife, Christia Ipsen (b.
 1949).
 He has an older sister, Princess Alexandra (b.
 1983), and a younger brother, Prince Nikita (b.
 1987).
 From his father's first marriage to Stephena Verdel Cook, he has an older half-sister, Princess Stephena (born 1963).

-Prince Rostislav belongs to the Mihailovichi branch of the Romanov family as a male line descendant of Grand Duke Michael Nikolaevich of Russia, the youngest son of Emperor Nicholas I. He is also a descendant of Emperors Alexander II and Alexander III, being the great grandson of Grand Duchess Xenia Alexandrovna of Russia (sister of the last Emperor Nicholas II) and her husband Grand Duke Alexander Mikhailovich of Russia.
-Prince Rostislav has been a member of the Romanov Family Association since 1985 and was a committee member between 2007 and 2013.
+Prince Rostislav belongs to the Mihailovichi branch of the Romanov family as a male line descendant of Grand Duke Michael Nikolaevich of Russia, the youngest son of Emperor Nicholas I. He is also a descendant of Emperors Alexander II and Alexander III, being the great-grandson of Grand Duchess Xenia Alexandrovna of Russia (sister of the last Emperor Nicholas II) and her husband Grand Duke Alexander Mikhailovich of Russia.
+Rostislav has been a member of the Romanov Family Association since 1985 and was a committee member between 2007 and 2013.

-The Prince lived in Chicago until he was two months old, when his father moved his family to London.
+Rostislav lived in Chicago until he was two months old, when his father moved his family to London.
 The family then moved to the town of Rye in East Sussex, where he spent his teenage years.
 Prince Rostislav was educated at Brambletye and Milton Abbey Schools, and at Falmouth University where he read Fine Art.

-Prince Rostislav visited Russia in 1998 with his parents and siblings to attend the reburial rites of Emperor Nicholas II and his family.
+Rostislav visited Russia in 1998 with his parents and siblings to attend the reburial rites of Emperor Nicholas II and his family.
 Six months later, on 7 January 1999, his father died during the Russian Christmas celebration.
 Though he had been treated for cancer, some speculate that he contracted a rare illness from the dust at the church where the Imperial funeral was held.
 The loss of the late Prince's income left his family facing financial difficulties.
 In order to provide for the family, Princess Romanova started a bed and breakfast in an 18th-century mansion in Rye, East Sussex.
 The house was in a semi-derelict state, though, and in need of renovation.
 As there was initially no kitchen, the children had to carry buckets of water up to the bathroom in order to wash the dishes in the bathtub.
 His mother later married David Whitney Erskine Russell, the heir to the title Baron Ampthill.